juanuribe28/semi-supervised-learning-research/README.md

-# Semi-supervised learning research - Fall 2020
+# Semi-supervised learning research - Fall 2020 * Spring 2021

+The preliminary results were presented at LMU's Undergraduate Research Symposium 2021 and This is Honors, under the title *Mapping of exercise logs to a database using Neural Networks and data augmentation techniques*.
+The full presentation can be found [here](https://lmu.box.com/s/glgdich15m41jx53cvpk1wdfn2cv1cq9).

 ## Install dependecies